ericneiva/ericneiva.github.io/_posts/2023-01-23-unfitted-fem-tutorial-and-more.md

 [Santiago Badia](https://research.monash.edu/en/persons/santiago-badia-rodriguez) is full professor at CIMNE and Monash University _and_ Gridap co-creator!

-* *But if what you really want to get into the details:*
+* *But if what you really want is to get into the details:*

 Other than some references in my slides and Santi's video, I strongly recommend you the recent preprint